 Word count: up to 7,000 Abstract: up to 250 words Tables/Illustrations: up to 5 References: up to 50

 Feature articles are selected from the best Extended Essays accepted for publication in the journal.
-Occasionally they will be commissioned and authors can discuss this with the editors prior to submission.
 Feature Articles will be selected on the basis that they express authoritative, novel and perhaps even provocative arguments.
 They might also discuss important new advances which have implications for both research, clinical practice or society at large.
 While authors need not be systematic in their approach to the literature, they should aim to develop a theme, with clear, logical argumentation, with some vision of the future or practical import for medical ethics, broadly construed.

-Word count: up to 7,000 Abstract: up to 250 words, unstructured References: up to 30 We will generally run several 1,000 word commentaries around the Feature article; you are invited to suggest potential commentators.
+Word count: up to 7,000 Abstract: up to 250 words, unstructured References: up to 30 We will generally run several 1,000 word commentaries around the Feature article.
 You will have the right to write a short response to commentators of less than 500 words.